 This report shows you the 10 best affiliate links for your site.
 If you want to see more than that, you can click the View All Affiliate Links Report button at the bottom of the report.
 That will redirect you to Behavior » Events Top Events in your Google Analytics account.

-You may also want to see our guide on how to create an Amazon affiliate store with WordPress.
+- How to create an Amazon affiliate store with WordPress